 You can avoid excess withdrawal fees by making most of your outgoing transfers and withdrawals from your checking account, not your savings account.

-Another way to avoid excessive transaction fees–as well as account maintenance fees, monthly fees, and other common fees–is to sign up for SoFi Money®.
+Another way to avoid excessive transaction fees–as well as account maintenance fees, monthly fees, and other common fees–is to sign up for SoFi Checking and Savings®.

-SoFi Money is a cash management account that allows you to earn competitive interest, spend, and save all in one place.
+SoFi Checking and Savings is a checking and savings account that allows you to earn competitive interest, spend, and save all in one place.
 You’ll pay zero account fees and have access to 55,000+ (fee-free) ATMs worldwide.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.